eiffel-community/eiffelevents-sdk-dotnet/docs/docfx_project/articles/architecture.md

 ## Exceptions

-  - For exceptional situations that could not be handled like `EiffelSecurityException` or Message Brocker exceptions, an exception hierarchy is developed to handle such exceptions and raise meaningful messages.
+  - For exceptional situations that could not be handled like `EiffelSecurityException` or Message Broker exceptions, an exception hierarchy is developed to handle such exceptions and raise meaningful messages.

    ```c#
 public abstract class EiffelException : Exception